 customer may select a product online, buy it through his phone and

-may have the option to exchange the same by visiting a store
+will have the option to exchange the same by visiting a store

 without any hassle.
 Some retailers who are already benefiting from